earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-variables.md

 For these variables, let's use the [average annual precipitation in NYC](https://www.usclimatedata.com/climate/new-york/new-york/united-states/usny0996), which is 46.23 inches.

 Assign this value to a variable as an integer and a float.
-Then, assign the city name `NYC` to a string variable.
+Then, assign the city name `New York City` to a string variable.

 ```python
 # Assign your variable values below this comment line!